In this article, you’ll find answers to questions like:

 Parents can help their children identify stressful triggers at school, says Amy Simpson, former executive director of Boys Town South Florida in West Palm Beach, an agency funded by Children’s Services Council.

-“Ask what bothers them most — being called on to read in front of the class, taking tests, or deciding where to sit at lunch?” she says.
+“Ask what bothers them most — being called on to read in front of the class, taking tests, or deciding where to sit at lunch?”
+Simpson says.
 “Next, prepare your child by practicing — taking a deep breath, introducing himself or herself to a potential friend, or talking in front of an audience – so they are ready when the real situation arises.
 For homework, have them prioritize their time and decide what’s most important for effective time management.”

 “Relax,” a book by Catherine O'Neill and Toni Goffe, is filled with fun ways to teach children to calm themselves and offers advice on where to start with role-playing, suggests Renée E. Layman, chief executive officer for the Center for Child Counseling in Palm Beach Gardens, an agency funded by Children’s Services Council.

-If your worried that your child is overreacting to situations, or that the stress is taking over his or her life, don't be afraid to ask for help.
+If you're worried your child is overreacting to situations, or that stress is taking over his or her life, don't be afraid to ask for help.
 The Children’s Behavioral Health Collaborative, funded through a grant from Palm Beach County’s Community Services Department, includes five local organizations that provide a variety of compassionate outpatient services to children of all ages, as well as counseling for parents.
 Learn more by clicking here or calling 561-366-9400.

 You can also reach out to Triple P programs, which are free and focus on positive parenting and family strengthening.
 Triple P, funded by Children's Services Council of Palm Beach County, is provided by: